 Cheesy Green Chili Ham Dip

-I have my sister Stacey to thank for this recipe.
+I have my sister, Stacey, to thank for this recipe.
 She made The Dip a few years ago, and we were all hooked.
-She sent me the recipe, and the title said “The Dip.”
+She sent me the recipe with the title “The Dip.”
 I’ve searched online for the list of ingredients and haven’t found the same recipe anywhere.